Is your current role lacking in the flexibility you need to manage your other commitments?

 For an informal chat about the role, please contact Sarah Crick on 07867 303 866.

-Both the Red Hen Project and our schools are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
+Both the Red Hen Project and the schools we work with are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
 All appointments are conditional and subject to an enhanced DBS check.

 - To work in a whole family way through the development of effective relationships with parents and their family members using strength-based approaches to help, motivate and encourage behaviour change that will lead to a positive difference to people’s lives.

-- To help children and their families to overcome barriers to learning by working across a cluster of primary schools to build positive partnerships between school/s and parents.
+- To help children and their families to overcome barriers to learning to build positive partnerships between school/s and parents.

 - To work with schools and parents to deliver a child-centred and parent-focused approach of early interventions to support children’s development and learning, including, when needed, work to improve attendance and tackle behaviour issues.